joaosoft/state-machine/README.md

 ```
 State Machine: A

-transition from 1 to 5 ? false
+transition from 1 to 5  with user operator ? false
-transition from 1 to 4 ? false
+transition from 1 to 4  with user operator ? false
-transition from 1 to 3 ? false
+transition from 1 to 3  with user operator ? false
+check in-progress handler with [[1 text true]]
-transition from 1 to 2 ? true
+transition from 1 to 2  with user operator ? false
-transition from 1 to 1 ? false
+transition from 1 to 1  with user operator ? false
-transition from 2 to 5 ? false
+transition from 2 to 5  with user operator ? false
-transition from 2 to 4 ? true
+transition from 2 to 4  with user operator ? false
-executing check in-progress handler with [[[1 text true]]]
-transition from 2 to 3 ? true
+transition from 2 to 3  with user operator ? false
-transition from 2 to 2 ? false
+transition from 2 to 2  with user operator ? false
-transition from 2 to 1 ? false
+transition from 2 to 1  with user operator ? false
-transition from 3 to 5 ? false
+transition from 3 to 5  with user operator ? false
-transition from 3 to 4 ? false
+transition from 3 to 4  with user operator ? false
-transition from 3 to 3 ? false
+transition from 3 to 3  with user operator ? false
-transition from 3 to 2 ? false
+transition from 3 to 2  with user operator ? false
-transition from 3 to 1 ? false
+transition from 3 to 1  with user operator ? false
-transition from 4 to 5 ? false
+transition from 4 to 5  with user operator ? false
-transition from 4 to 4 ? false
+transition from 4 to 4  with user operator ? false
-transition from 4 to 3 ? false
+transition from 4 to 3  with user operator ? false
-transition from 4 to 2 ? false
+transition from 4 to 2  with user operator ? false
-transition from 4 to 1 ? false
+transition from 4 to 1  with user operator ? false
-transition from 5 to 5 ? false
+transition from 5 to 5  with user operator ? false
-transition from 5 to 4 ? false
+transition from 5 to 4  with user operator ? false
-transition from 5 to 3 ? false
+transition from 5 to 3  with user operator ? false
-transition from 5 to 2 ? false
+transition from 5 to 2  with user operator ? false
-transition from 5 to 1 ? false
+transition from 5 to 1  with user operator ? false

 State Machine: B

-transition from 1 to 5 ? false
+transition from 1 to 5  with user worker ? false
-transition from 1 to 4 ? false
+transition from 1 to 4  with user worker ? false
-transition from 1 to 3 ? false
+transition from 1 to 3  with user worker ? false
+check in-development handler with [[1 text true]]
-transition from 1 to 2 ? true
+transition from 1 to 2  with user worker ? false
-transition from 1 to 1 ? false
+transition from 1 to 1  with user worker ? false
-transition from 2 to 5 ? false
+transition from 2 to 5  with user worker ? false
-transition from 2 to 4 ? true
+transition from 2 to 4  with user worker ? false
-executing check in-development handler with [[[1 text true]]]
-transition from 2 to 3 ? true
+transition from 2 to 3  with user worker ? false
-transition from 2 to 2 ? false
+transition from 2 to 2  with user worker ? false
-transition from 2 to 1 ? false
+transition from 2 to 1  with user worker ? false
-transition from 3 to 5 ? false
+transition from 3 to 5  with user worker ? false
-transition from 3 to 4 ? false
+transition from 3 to 4  with user worker ? false
-transition from 3 to 3 ? false
+transition from 3 to 3  with user worker ? false
-transition from 3 to 2 ? false
+transition from 3 to 2  with user worker ? false
-transition from 3 to 1 ? false
+transition from 3 to 1  with user worker ? false
-transition from 4 to 5 ? false
+transition from 4 to 5  with user worker ? false
-transition from 4 to 4 ? false
+transition from 4 to 4  with user worker ? false
-transition from 4 to 3 ? false
+transition from 4 to 3  with user worker ? false
-transition from 4 to 2 ? false
+transition from 4 to 2  with user worker ? false
-transition from 4 to 1 ? false
+transition from 4 to 1  with user worker ? false
-transition from 5 to 5 ? false
+transition from 5 to 5  with user worker ? false
-transition from 5 to 4 ? false
+transition from 5 to 4  with user worker ? false
-transition from 5 to 3 ? false
+transition from 5 to 3  with user worker ? false
-transition from 5 to 2 ? false
+transition from 5 to 2  with user worker ? false
-transition from 5 to 1 ? false
+transition from 5 to 1  with user worker ? false
 can make transition to In progress
+check in-progress handler with [[]]transition !ok
 ```

 ## Known issues